Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `Bolt Templates` on the website with 2 new templates and a new blog post.
 - Uploaded the new `OPEN-ARC` model to Hugging Face and updated the collections.
 - Updated `OPEN-ARC` with a new model and project.
 - New apps and a huge website update.